gadicc/meteor-reactive-window/README.md

 The start of some reactive helpers to work with screen size, etc.

+To use: `meteor add gadicc:reactive-window` in your project folder.

 ## In JavaScript:

 * `rwindow.innerWidth()` and `rwindow.outerWidth()` - window width